bcgov/MOH-FPC-Enrolment/doc/SetupProdEnvironment.md

    in cases of not working, delete the objects and recreate.

-4. check the external networks oc get ne oc get ns ... -o yaml
+4. check the external networks oc get en oc get en ... -o yaml

 5. check secrets
    oc get secrets

-**Switch Apporeto to Kubernetes network policy (Feb 22, 2021)** These are the steps for updating the network policies:
+**Switch Apporeto to Kubernetes network policy (Feb 22, 2021)** **Note: Supports both Apporeto and Kubernetes in the interim** These are the steps for updating the network policies:
 a) Make sure you are in test
 b) Run command to find network policies and end points